MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/essential-services.md

 - **SessionId** - The identifier for the session

+### Office.Apple.Licensing.ReportLicenseStatusData

+The event is triggered when launching Mac Office applications.
+This data is used to monitor licensing status and whether Office clients failed to retrieve it.
+License status is used to know what updates to provide.

+The following fields are collected:

+- **OfficeActivationLicense** - The type of activation license used.

 ### Optinnotificationaction

 *[This event has been removed from current builds of Office, but might still appear in older builds.]*